gbotev1/cgmfpim/README.md

 ### 3. Install requirements

 Our code is tested using Python 3.8.
 The provided [`requirements.txt`](requirements.txt) file delineates all requirements necessary to run any script in this repository.
-If you only plan on using our pre-computed archives, not all of these packages are necessary.
-Some scripts may necessitate the use of a GPU for which we require that an appropriate version of CUDA is installed.
+If you plan on using only our pre-computed archives, then not all of these packages are necessary.
+Some scripts may necessitate the use of a GPU for which an appropriate version of CUDA must be installed.
 You should also make sure to install the [FAISS Library](https://github.com/facebookresearch/faiss) on your machine.
-We used the pre-compiled linux version from Anaconda with CUDA Toolkit 10.2 to enable GPU support.
+We used the pre-compiled Linux version from Anaconda with CUDA Toolkit 10.2 for our experiments.
 ```sh
 pip3 install -U -r requirements.txt
 ```
+**Note:**
+> The pytorch-lightning['extra'] PyPI package seems to not correctly install the extra dependencies, so we have modified our [`requirements.txt`](requirements.txt) file to manually install the [Horovod](https://github.com/horovod/horovod) and [FairScale](https://github.com/facebookresearch/fairscale) PyPI packages.

 ### 4. Inflate archives